jewmich/wordpress/README.md

 This repository contains the code for [jewmich.com](http://www.jewmich.com), which is powered by Wordpress.
 There's a full development environment powered by Docker Compose in the `docker/` subdirectory.
 Dependencies are managed using [Composer](https://getcomposer.org/).

+The theme at `html/wp-content/themes/jewmich` contains all the custom code for jewmich.com.
+We have one custom plugin, [jewmich_sidebar](https://github.com/jewmich/jewmich_sidebar).

 # Development

 You will need to install both Docker and Docker Compose.
 See [Install Docker Compose](https://docs.docker.com/compose/install/) for instructions.